2qx/vermont.cool/README.md

-Guerrilla public health for *all* Green Mountain folks.
+Guerrilla public health for ALL Green Mountain folks.

 Notices: